Everything About Microblading and Permanent Makeup

-All tattoos are permanent, since something is being implanted into the skin and even with removal, there will always be traces of pigment behind.
+All tattoos are permanent, since something is being implanted into the skin.
+Even with removal, there will always be traces of pigment left behind.

 How long will the tattoo last?

-Even though we call a tattoo permanent, the color will fade out over time and you will want to have the color touched up.
-The amount of time that it takes to fade will depend upon the client's skin, health, lifestyle and how well the tattoo is maintained.
-Generally this is between 1 and 5 years depending on the procedure.
+Even though we call a tattoo permanent, the color will fade naturally over time and you will need to have the color touched up.
+The time it takes to fade depends on the client's skin, health, lifestyle and tattoo maintentence.
+Generally, this is between one and five years depending on procedure.

 How long does an appointment normally take?

-The average time for procedures takes around 2 – 2 ½ hours to complete.
-A seasoned master artist can complete this in about 1 hour or less.
-Time will be spent completing a consultation which includes discussion of your medical history, lifestyle, personality, design, color, and any questions or concerns you may have.
-After a topical numbing agent has been applied the design will be created for review.
-The actual tattooing can take between 30 and 90 minutes depending on the tissue response.
+The average time for a permanent makeup procedure is 2 – 2.5 hours.
+A seasoned master artist can complete a procedure in one hour or less.
+Before application, the client will undergo a consultation which includes discussion of medical history, lifestyle, personality, design, color, and any questions or concerns.
+After a topical numbing agent has been applied, the design will be drawn on for review.
+Tattooing itself takes between 30 and 90 minutes depending on tissue response.

 I have a darker complexion, is the procedure ideal for me?

 Yes!
-Permanent cosmetics are beneficial for all skin types, and all ages.
-In fact, we love working on that gorgeous darker complexion as the skin responds beautifully.
+Permanent cosmetics are beneficial for all skin types and ages.

 Does age matter?

 No!
-We have a wide range of clients, and some that are in there 80’s.
+We treat a wide range of clients.
 The only restriction by law is that you must be 18 years of age.
-However, we prefer that you are over 25 before making this decision to have cosmetic tattooing on your face, unless it is for medical reasons.
-We have found this extremely beneficial for seniors due to dexterity and steadiness.
+We have found this treatment particularly beneficial for seniors who have lost the dexterity and steadiness needed to apply makeup.
 We want everyone to feel beautiful!

 Do you shave the eyebrow before you do an eyebrow procedure?

-No, all your hair is left in place.
-Any excess hair that is outside of the new design pattern will be removed (unless you prefer they are left in place).
+No, the hair is left in place.
+Any excess hair that is outside of the new design pattern will be removed as desired.

 I don't have any eyebrow hair at all — will this look fake?

-No, the 3D Permanent Hairstroke Brows are meant to look as real as possible.
+3D Permanent Hairstroke Brows are meant to look as real as possible.
 Each individual stroke resembles an eyebrow hair, so the result is a realistic permanent brow.
-Hair stroke permanent brows, look much more real than the pencil you may be applying.
+Hair stroke permanent brows look much more real than the pencil you may be applying.

-Here at Custom Beaute we do our best to keep you comfortable and relaxed by our winning personalities, gentle touch, and topical numbing agents.
-The majority of our clients say “oh, that wasn’t bad, and much easier than I expected”.
-Each person’s pain tolerance plays a role as well as stress levels which can increase the intensity.
-If you are a woman on your cycle, this will also play a role.
-We recommend that you take Tylenol prior to the procedure and drink plenty of water to have your skin well hydrated.
-Do not take Motrin, Aspirin or any type of blood thinners prior to a procedure.
+Here at Custom Beaute we do our best to keep you comfortable and relaxed with a gentle touch and topical numbing agents.
+The majority of our clients are pleasantly surprised by the pain level experienced, and many consider it less painful than a regular tattoo since there are less needles involved and a numbing agent is applied.
+We recommend that clients take Tylenol prior to the procedure and drink plenty of water to hydrate the skin.
+Do not take Motrin, Aspirin or any type of blood thinner prior to a procedure.

 Are there any restrictions to having these procedures?

-Yes, there can be some medical issues that may prevent us from working on you, however this is rare.
+Yes, there can be some medical issues that may prevent us from working on you.